 Help test our new apparel sourcing tool.

-The NAFTA Apparel & Non-Apparel Manufacturing industry profile provides top-line qualitative and quantitative summary information including: market size (value 2012-16, and forecast to 2021).
-The prof...
+Global Apparel & Non-Apparel Manufacturing industry profile provides top-line qualitative and quantitative summary information including: market size (value 2012-16, and forecast to 2021).
+The profile...

 - Outdoor performance apparel 2016: A broader perspective